facecjf/p3-webpack-playable-template/README.md

 ## Updates

-### CTA button and text
-- CTA button and text are created in the `js/utils/CTA.js` file.
-Positioning is set in the `js/MainScene.js` file.

-### UI Hand
-- UI Hand is created in the `js/utils/UIHand.js` file.
-Positioning is set in the `js/MainScene.js` file.

 ### Store links
 - Store links are stored in the `src/store-links.js` file.
 - Store links are injected into the `index.html` file at build time.